Where to Buy Bitcoin

 - You will then need to click a link set to your email address in order to verify it, and you will have to go through a KYC (know your customer) process.
 This involves uploading proof of your physical address and photo ID such as a passport or driving licence scan.
 If you choose Binance to buy Bitcoin instead of Coinbase, you do not have to provide your name, address or photo ID for buying and selling small amounts.
 However, you will have to provide those things if you want to upgrade your account to higher limits.

 - You will receive an email when your account has been verified.
-You can now buy Bitcoin.
+You can now buy Bitcoin with credit card or debit card.
 Click on the blue “Buy / Sell” button at the top of the dashboard.
 This will trigger a window in the centre of the screen.

 - It will automatically be set to “Buy”, but you can switch to “Sell” or “Convert” at any point.
 It will also be automatically set “One time purchase”, but you can set up a regular purchase if you so desire.
 The cryptocurrency is automatically set to Bitcoin, and you can change it to Ethereum, Litecoin, Bitcoin Cash or another altcoin if you like.